Chymyst/chymyst-core/doc/join_calculus_joinrun_tutorial.md

 So, we can define new local molecules and reactions within an auxiliary function, or even within another reaction body.
 Because of local scoping, these newly defined molecules and reactions can be effectively encapsulated and protected from outside access.

-To illustrate this feature of Join Calculus, let us implement a function that will define a "concurrent counter" and initialize it with a given value.
+To illustrate this feature of Join Calculus, let us implement a function that will define a “concurrent counter” and initialize it with a given value.
 By design, the user will not have access to the `counter` injector.
 Thus we can guarantee the correct functionality of the counter.